 - Streaming Platform: HBO Max

 Many books have been written on the impact of this movie.
-Many innovative techniques like rotating sets, suspending actors through wires and zero gravity effects have been used in 2001: A Space Odyssey.
+So many innovative techniques like rotating sets, suspending actors through wires, and zero gravity effects have been used in 2001: A Space Odyssey.
 This film had a huge impact on the other movies.
-The fact that this film was made in the 1960s with such great techniques, makes it an interesting watch.
+The fact that this film was made in the 1960s with such great techniques makes it an interesting watch.

 The special effects used in 2001: A Space Odyssey were carefully thought out and executed.
-The themes included in this were human evolution and artificial intelligence which made it a great science fiction movie and also one of the best films in the history of cinema.
+The themes included in this were human evolution and artificial intelligence, which made it a great science fiction movie and one of the best films in cinema history.

 19. Fantastic Planet (1973)